Clinsmann/dockerized-url-shortener-app/README.md

 ## `Tiny url app`

 Requirements to run the project locally
-1. Ensure you have docker installed on your PC
+1. Ensure you have docker installed on your PC, and it is running!

 ### `To run the application`